brainstormsecurity/bigspring-hugo/exampleSite/content/english/blog/bsides exeter talk on ransomware negotiation.md

 BSides Exeter isn't just about one talk!
 This community-driven conference offers a full day of learning and networking opportunities.
 Expect a lineup of engaging talks, workshops, and hacking villages covering a wide range of cybersecurity topics.

-**Join the BSides Exeter Community**

-Whether you're looking to expand your knowledge, connect with fellow security professionals, or simply stay ahead of the latest threats, BSides Exeter is the place to be.
-Head over to [BSidesexeter.co.uk](https://BSidesexeter.co.uk) to register and secure your spot.